 People often mistake intimacy with a feeling of closeness and “being one” that comes from all-encompassing agreement and approval, similar to the feeling of falling in love.
-So in their quest for intimacy, they will anticipate the other person’s response before saying something controversial or showing a new side of themselves.
+So in their quest for intimacy, they will anticipate the other person’s response to decide whether to avoid saying something controversial or to show a new side of themselves.
 If they foresee disapproval, they will screen themselves and limit their expression to what’s tried and true between them.
-Or they subtly pressure the other person into approving of them.
+Or they will pressure the other person into agreeing with them.

 Unfortunately, too much self-screening and manipulation start the cycle of emotional fusion (co-dependence) and lead away from growth and intimacy in a relationship.

 People do not get to know one another intimately when they conceal who they are and what they think.
 When two people are always in complete agreement and busy soothing each other’s egos, their relationships become tedious.

 Intimacy develops when people express who they are more fully, even when it does not lead to a feeling of oneness.
 People may say they want more intimacy, but in fact, real intimacy may be too much for many to tolerate.

 To deepen intimacy, two people must get to know each other more deeply.
 They each have to be able to express who they are, what they feel, and what they believe.
 This requires being able to handle the possibility of not getting approval, and that can trigger anxiety.
 Thus, by developing a better tolerance for anxiety, you enhance your ability to deepen intimacy.

 Of course there is some limit as to what you should express to others.
 You don’t need to share every thought and feeling.
 There is a point where consideration and discernment count more than blunt honesty and openness.
 You also don’t want to bore others by expressing every thought you have.
 It’s important, for example, to avoid expressing every criticism or self-criticism that comes to your mind.

 Get comfortable with discomfort